sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

   }
 ```

 Notice that SenseML  grabs the box contents, but not the anchor itself.
 In general, SenseML returns methods results, not anchor results (unless you define a [Passthrough method](doc:passthrough)).
 Similarly, most SenseML methods ignore the anchor line (the line containing the anchor text) and do not include it in the output.
-One notable exception to this general rule is the Label method, which can match text in the anchor line that is to the left or right of the anchor text (`"position":"left"` or `"position":"right"`).

 Advanced queries
 ----